 As children develop and grow, so does their way of playing.
 Let’s take a brief look at how play develops and changes over time for children.
-Margaret Parten outlined the six stages of social play and it starts at birth (An analysis of social participation, leadership, and other factors in preschool play groups, 1933).
+Mildred Parten outlined the six stages of social play and it starts at birth (An analysis of social participation, leadership, and other factors in preschool play groups, 1933).

 1. Unoccupied play